DaoYoung/ginrester/README.md

-# gin-rester
+# GinRester
-a restful plugin for gin+gorm, easy way to build api faster.
+a restful plugin with gin+gorm, GinRester is an easy way to build api faster.<br>

+Find [example](https://github.com/DaoYoung/ginrester-example "Example"), and free to use.